 Install certificate on Azure

-You need to add a website with a pricing tiers with at least B1.
+You need to have a website with a pricing tier of at least B1.
 This supports custom domains and the use of custom certificates.

-In order to associate your certificate to Azure, I made this step-by-step animation to show you how to do it :
+In order to associate your certificate with Azure, I made this step-by-step animation to show you how to do it: